Christmas Day (or alternate to Nativity text) The Word Made Flesh

 While all things were in quiet silence, and night was in the midst of her swift course, thine Almighty Word, O Lord, leaped down out of thy royal throne, Alleluia.

 Ray Brown, in his notes on the Prologue of John (The Gospel According to John, vol.1) writes that “in the beginning” in this context "refers to the period before creation and is a designation, more qualitative than temporal, of the sphere of God."

 The sphere of God unfolds into time and space and flesh, unknowable yet intimate.
 God shares in the poverty of my flesh, that I may share in the riches of the Godhead.
-The heartrending exquisiteness of the prologue breaks Christmas open in beauteous, heavenly light.
-Let this light, enkindled in our hearts, shine forth in our lives, amen. -Suzanne
+The heartrending exquisiteness of the prologue breaks Christmas open in "beauteous, heavenly light" as we sing in the hymn from Bach's Christmas Oratorio.
+Let this light, enkindled in our hearts, shine forth in our lives.
+Amen. -Suzanne

 Meditation One (introit) evermore and evermore

 Of the Father's heart begotten, Ere the world from chaos rose, He is Alpha: from that fountain All that is and hath been flows: He is Omega, of all things Yet to come the mystic close.
 Evermore and evermore.

 By his word was all created; He commmanded and 'twas done; Earth and sky and boundless ocean, Universe of three in one, All that sees the moon's soft radiance, All that breathes beneath the sun.
 Evermore and evermore.